 Unlike fiat money (INR, US Dollar, Euro & other paper currencies), Bitcoin is not regulated by any country.
 It’s kind of like the official currency of the internet & anyone with an internet connection can own it.
 This makes it independent of any corporate monopoly because everything about Bitcoin is governed by the huge community of users like me, you, and all of the others who are using it.

-The best thing about Bitcoin is how easy it is to transfer all over the world with very low fees .For example, transferring any amount of bitcoin from the United States to India or Europe will cost only $2-3.
+The best thing about Bitcoin is how easy it is to transfer all over the world with very low fees.

 Your transaction also remains anonymous.
 Only the sender and the receiver know who is involved with the transaction.